 Where is Stephen Clemence now?

-Stephen Clemence was a gifted footballer whose career was unfortunately marred by injuries and he had to retire from playing in 2010 at the age of 32 after a spell playing in the Championship with Leicester City.
+Stephen Clemence, a gifted footballer whose career was unfortunately marred by injuries, retired from playing in 2010 at the age of 32 after a spell playing in the Championship with Leicester City.

 Clemence was always held in high regard by supporters of all the clubs he played for due to the passion and drive he displayed in his perfomances on the pitch.